There are many incredible things to do in Oxford.

 You’ll see the world-famous Christ Church College (which has educated no fewer than 13 Prime Ministers), All Souls College, Trinity College, The Bodleian Library, The Radcliffe Camera and much more besides.

-GOOD TO KNOW: Footprint Tours also offer a 2 hour FREE walking tour.
+Footprint Tours also offer a 2 hour FREE walking tour.
 It covers similar sights and stories to the above tour but you decide how much it’s worth.
 Tips are how this tour is priced, so you can effectively pay-as-you-go.
+The main downside is that with free walking tours you often end up walking around in very large groups so it may be hard to even hear the guide!

 Visit the Bodleian Library